tadahayamiz/InhouseViT/README.md

     └── ihvit               <- Source code for use in this project.
         ├── __init__.py     <- Makes src a Python module
         │
-        ├── main.py         <- a CLI module
+        ├── main.py         <- main CLI for this module
         │
-        ├── ihvit.py        <- a python module
+        ├── ihvit.py         <- a Python module
         │
-        ├── config.yaml     <- the default config file
+        ├── src             <- src for this module
         │
-        └── src             <- main src for this module
+        └── data            <- a sample data and config file

 ------------